Employment Pass (EP) vs EntrePass: What You Should Know

 Education-related qualifications are less relevant for EntrePass applicants since the business idea and the applicant’s relevant background both carry more weight.

-In the case of an Employment Pass, on the other hand, the applicant must have a tertiary degree from a reputable university and extensive professional experience.
+In the case of an Employment Pass, on the other hand, the applicant should have a tertiary degree from a reputable university and extensive professional experience.
+Applicants who do not have good recognized qualifications will need a higher salary to qualify for an EP.

 Business idea and business plan criteria